gnudles/tfann_dart/README.md

 var xor_net = TfannNetwork.fromFile("binary.net")!;
 ```

+While developing, use the  --enable-asserts flag, in order to catch bugs.

 You may also compile the network into pure dart code.
 It is very good for production stage.

 The produced code have no dependencies at all, even not this package.